No matter which AV receiver you have - Onkyo, Yamaha, Denon, Sony - each will have several audio processing modes for you to choose from.

 For more detailed information on all these codecs, go to the article on understanding Blu-ray audio codecs.

-The specifications of the AV receiver should include details of the AV audio decoders it has.
-This will allow you to know which Blu-ray soundtracks it will support.
+The specifications of the AV receiver will include details of the AV audio decoders that it has.
+This will allow you to know which Blu-ray soundtracks it will directly support.

-If it has a DTS decoder, then it will accept a DTS 5.1 soundtrack and play it in 5.1 surround sound.
+If the receiver has a DTS decoder, then it will accept a DTS 5.1 soundtrack and play it in 5.1 surround sound.
 The front panel display should show 'DTS 5.1' (or similar) when it detects the incoming signal.

 The alternative is that the DVD/Blu-ray player decodes the soundtrack.
-Rather than the AV receiver.
+Rather than in the AV receiver.